Can websites in Google search results still be dangerous?

 • close the tab

-• do not approve prompts
+• do not approve prompts or notifications

 • avoid downloads

-• review browser permissions afterwards
+• review any browser permissions that may already have been granted.

 How to reduce the risk when browsing